 Dot is the wife of an alcoholic.
-When she and her husband met and married, she knew that he drank but she didn't know how much because he kept much of this behavior hidden.
-As their marriage progressed, she became more aware of his drinking and she started to find empty pill bottles in the trash—prescription opioids that belonged to neither her nor her husband.
+When she and her husband met and married, she knew that he drank, but she didn't know how much, because he kept much of this behavior hidden.
+As their marriage progressed, she became more aware of his drinking, and she started to find empty pill bottles in the trash — prescription opioids that didn't belong to her or her husband.

-Dot loves her husband and has no interest in leaving him, so she’s done what any woman who loves her partner would do—she’s tried to manage the problem by controlling his drinking and pill popping and preventing him from driving while he’s intoxicated.
-Sadly, for Dot, life has become less about her needs and more about “managing the situation” at home.
+Dot loves her husband and has no interest in leaving him, so she’s done what anyone who loves her partner would do — she’s tried to manage the problem by controlling his drinking and pill abuse and prevent him from driving while intoxicated.
+Sadly, life for Dot has become less about her needs and more about “managing the situation."

-Prodependence is a term I have created for use in a forthcoming (2018) book, co-written with Dr. Stefanie Carnes, designed to help loved ones of addicts.
-I use this new term to describe healthy interdependence in the modern world.
-Essentially, prodependence occurs when attachment relationships are mutually beneficial—with one person’s strengths filling in the weak points of the other, and vice versa—and this mutual support occurs automatically and without question.
+Prodependence is a term I have created for use in a forthcoming (2018) book, co-written with Dr. Stefanie Carnes, to help loved ones of addicts.
+I use this term to describe healthy interdependence in the modern world.
+Essentially, prodependence occurs when attachment relationships are mutually beneficial — with one person’s strengths filling in the weak points of the other, and vice versa — and this mutual support occurs automatically and without question.

-The term prodependence is, rather obviously, a play on an older term with which most readers are probably familiar: codependence.
-Codependence occurs when one person tries to control the actions of another (in the guise of helping) so that he or she can feel better about himself or herself and his or her relationship with that other person.
+The term prodependence is, rather obviously, a play on an older term with which most readers will probably be familiar — codependence.
+Codependence occurs when one person tries to control the actions of another, in the guise of helping. so that he or she can feel better about himself or herself and the relationship with that other person.

-The codependency concept initially came into vogue in the mid-1980s, mostly with the publication of three specific books.
-First, Janet Woititz wrote Adult Children of Alcoholics (1983)1; next, Robin Norwood wrote Women Who Love Too Much (1985)2; finally, Melody Beattie wrote Codependent No More (1986)3.
-Based on these works, the 12-step fellowship Codependents Anonymous was born, with its first meeting taking place Oct 22, 1986.4
+The codependency concept came into vogue in the mid-1980s, mostly with the publication of three specific books: Janet Woititz's Adult Children of Alcoholics (1983)1; Robin Norwood's Women Who Love Too Much (1985)2; and Melody Beattie's Codependent No More (1986)3.
+Based on these works, the 12-step fellowship Codependents Anonymous was born, with its first meeting taking place on October 22, 1986.4

 One of the best explanations of the early codependency movement, especially in relation to addictions, appears in the foreword of the 2003 edition of Pia Mellody’s book, Facing Codependence.
 There, Andrea Wells Miller and J. Keith Miller write: